SAP-archive/cloud-sample-spaceflight-java/-exercises-/03-ConnectService/MockServer/README.md

 2. Deploy the MTA archive

    - For your convenience, there is a prebuilt MTA archive for the mock server that can be easily deployed from Web IDE.
-     Find the `.mtar` file below `-mock-server-`, right-click on it, and execute `Deploy to SAP Cloud Foundry`.
+     Find the `.mtar` file below `-mock-server-`, right-click on it, and execute `Deploy to SAP Cloud Platform`.
      <p align="left"><img width="480" src="res/01-DeployMta.png" alt="Deploy mock server MTA"> </p>

-   - Enter the credentials for SAP Cloud Foundry:
+   - Enter the credentials for SAP Cloud Platform:
      <p align="left"><img width="480" src="res/02-DeployMtaCredentials.png" alt="Enter deploy credentials" border=1> </p>

    - In Web IDE's console view, wait for the deployment to finish.
 From the end of the output in the console, copy the application URL to your clipboard.